-In addition to these two PhD scholarships for external candidates, two internal candidates from our Research Master programme will also receive scholarships to start their PhD studies at the same time.
+In addition to these three PhD scholarships for external candidates, two internal candidates from our Research Master programme will also receive scholarships to start their PhD studies at the same time.

 Candidates should have completed a master’s degree in Philosophy, preferably a two-year research master or equivalent, by 1 September 2017.
 They should have an excellent academic record, a very good command of English, and strong academic writing skills.

 The successful candidates will receive a grant of €1,700 per month, with wage tax and social insurance premiums already deducted.
 They will be required to be resident in Groningen and will be enrolled in the Graduate School of Philosophy.
 They will initially be offered a scholarship of one year; prolongation of the scholarship for a further two years is contingent on sufficient progress in the first year.